opendatasoft/ods-documentation/source/creating_content/01_creating_content_page/managing_page_security.rst

 - granting a user or a group of users a new page permission,
 - or, deleting a page permission for a user or a group of users.

-.. admonition:: Permissions can be granted beforehand, when adding the users and groups of users to the page.
+.. admonition:: Note
    :class: note

-   See "Adding users or groups of users to a page" for more information.
+   Permissions can be granted beforehand, when adding the users and groups of users to the page (see `Adding users or groups to a page`_ for more information).

 Granting page security permissions for users or groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~